danielharrell/open-eyes-lect-2017-18/Open.md

-point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of positive scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.
+point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of positive scope, as it comprehends self and other at once, and captures something that our times of solitude and solicitude have in common.

 In this vein, too, the word "open" might have a home in any